All Events

 • Maker Studio activities are included in the price of admission.

-• Maker Studios happen in the Tinkering Gallery a couple times per month — if you're visiting Science World on a day there is a Maker Studio, you can sign up for free in the gallery on a first-come, first-served basis.
+• Maker Studios happen in Tinkering a couple times per month — if you're visiting Science World on a day there is a Maker Studio, you can check in for free in the gallery on a first-come, first-served basis.

 • Activities are recommended for makers age 12+ and require a safety orientation.